opencontainers/web/content/faq.md

 **6.What is Docker doing to help create this foundation?**

-Docker is donating both a draft specification for the base format and runtime and the code  associated with a reference implementation of that specification, to the OCP.
+Docker is donating both a draft specification for the base format and runtime and the code  associated with a reference implementation of that specification, to the OCI.
 Docker has taken the entire contents of the libcontainer project (https://github.com/docker/libcontainer), including nsinit, and all modifications needed to make it run independently of Docker,  and donated it to this effort.
 This codebase, called runC, can be found at https://github.com/opencontainers/runc. libcontainer will cease to operate as a separate project.

 **7. Who will be the initial technical leadership?**

 The initial technical leadership will be the current maintainers of libcontainer, a group that comprises individuals from Docker, Red Hat, and Google, as well as two independent developers.
 They will be joined in this effort by two prominent appc maintainers, making this initial list : Michael Crosby (Docker, @crosbymichael), Rohit Jnagal (Google,@rgnagal), Victor Marmol (Google, @vmarmol), Mrunal Patel (Red Hat, @mrunalp), Alexandr Morozov (Docker, @LK4D4), Daniel Minh (independent, @dqminh), Tianon Gravi (independent, @tianon), Brandon Philips (CoreOS @philips), and Vincent Batts (Red Hat @vbatts).
 Of course, we look forward to growing both the contributor and maintainer list in the weeks and years to come.

-**8. What are the commitments of all founding signatories of the OCP?**
+**8. What are the commitments of all founding signatories of the OCI?**

-All Signatories (including Docker ) will also commit financial resources to create & fund the OCP and agree to work together to promote the OCF standard.
+All Signatories (including Docker ) will also commit financial resources to create & fund the OCI and agree to work together to promote the OCF standard.

-**9. What is the mission of the OCP?**
+**9. What is the mission of the OCI?**

-The mission of the OCP is to promote and promulgate a set of common, minimal, open  standards and specifications around container technology.
+The mission of the OCI is to promote and promulgate a set of common, minimal, open  standards and specifications around container technology.

-**10. How broad is the mission of the OCP**
+**10. How broad is the mission of the OCI**

 It is intentionally limited.
 We are not trying to define a large stack, become a big marketing organization, throw large conferences, etc. We are focussed on container format and runtime, areas where stability and standardization are more important, so that we can allow innovation to happen around us.
 To use an analogy, we are agreeing on the width of the train tracks, so we can all go off individually and try to build the fastest engines.

-**11. What are the top specific duties of the OCP?**
+**11. What are the top specific duties of the OCI?**

 * Creating a formal specification for container image formats and runtime, which will allow a compliant container to be portable across all major, compliant operating systems and platforms without artificial technical barriers.
 * Accepting, maintaining and advancing the projects associated with these standards (the “Projects”).
 It will look to agree on a standard set of container actions (start, exec, pause,....) as well as runtime environment associated with container runtime.